Fushuma/FIP/FIP-1.md

 The Treasury DAO mechanism provides a sustainable and transparent funding model, addressing the critical issues of market volatility, liquidity, and project valuation.
 By leveraging ABCs and decentralized governance, the system ensures continuous funding, fair ecosystem valuation, and active community engagement.

-## Backwards Compatibility

-This propprojectsosal does not affect any existing standards and is fully compatible with existing Ethereum-based protocols and smart contracts.

 ## Exact mathematical model, Parameter selection and Implementation